-The Volunteer Department at Galway International Arts Festival (GIAF) is proud to provide one of Ireland’s most sought-after volunteer programmes and to commit to international best practice.
-As always, and especially in today’s uncertain times, the Department adheres to policies that ensure the health, safety and satisfaction of all GIAF volunteers, staff, partners and visitors.
-We ask that all volunteers review this policy document as well as the Volunteer Handbook 2020 and contact email@example.com with any questions.
-By signing the separate Volunteer Agreement 2020, volunteers recognise and agree to abide by these policies.
+The Volunteer Department at Galway International Arts Festival (GIAF) is proud to provide one of Ireland’s most sought-after volunteer and intern programmes and to commit to international best practice.
+As such, the Department adheres to policies that ensure the health, safety and satisfaction of all GIAF volunteers, interns, staff, partners and visitors.
+We ask that all volunteers and interns review this policy document and contact the relevant person below with any questions.
+By submitting an application, volunteers and interns recognise and agree to abide by these policies.

-- GIAF promotes inclusivity and diversity in its Volunteer Department and does not discriminate on the basis of ethnic origin, religion, race, sexual orientation or identification, gender, socioeconomic status, age or ability.
+- GIAF promotes inclusivity and diversity in its Volunteer Department and is proud to accept volunteers and interns from all over the world.
+GIAF does not discriminate on the basis of ethnic origin, religion, race, sexual orientation or identification, gender, socioeconomic status, age or ability.

-- The Festival is not in a position to incur or reimburse any expenses for volunteers’ travel, accommodation, visa fees or any other fees that may occur as a result of volunteering.
+- The Festival is not in a position to incur or reimburse expenses for volunteers’ or interns’ travel, accommodation, visa fees or any other fees that may occur as a result of volunteering.

 - The Festival does not provide letters of support for any party seeking a visa or asylum status in Ireland.
 The Volunteer Department does, however, welcome and encourage asylum seekers already residing in the State to participate in volunteer activity.

-- Potential volunteers may be selected at random for Garda vetting before acceptance into the programme.
-Volunteers working with children and certain vulnerable adults are required to be Garda vetted.
+- Potential volunteers and interns may be selected at random for Garda vetting before acceptance into the programme.
+Those working with children and certain vulnerable adults are required to be Garda vetted.

-- The Volunteer Manager reserves the right to refuse acceptance into the programme to anyone deemed unsuitable for volunteering for any reason.
+- The Volunteer Manager reserves the right to refuse acceptance into the programme to anyone deemed unsuitable for volunteering or interning for any reason.

-- Interaction between the GIAF Volunteer Department and its volunteers is to remain professional and courteous at all times.
+- Interaction between the GIAF Volunteer Department and its participants is to remain professional and courteous at all times.

-- Volunteers are not permitted to consume alcohol while on duty.
+- Volunteers and interns are not permitted to consume alcohol while on duty.
 Smoking is permitted only on smoke breaks in designated areas.

-- In accordance with the Volunteer Department’s Grievance Policy, volunteers are encouraged to contact a member of the Department staff with any complaints, questions or concerns using the email addresses and mobile numbers provided.
-Volunteers may also request a face-to-face meeting.
-If the volunteer wishes to remain anonymous, he or she may write to the Volunteer Department.
+- In accordance with the Volunteer Department’s Grievance Policy, volunteers and interns are encouraged to contact a member of the Department staff with any complaints, questions or concerns using the email addresses and mobile numbers provided.
+They may also request a face-to-face meeting.
+If the person wishes to remain anonymous, he or she may write to the Volunteer Department.